USS Decker: Post-War

 On 28 August 1945, she was leased to the Republic of China.
 Decker was returned from Lend-Lease and transferred permanently to China on 7 February 1948 and renamed ROCS Tai Ping (F-22; 太平).
 ROCS Tai-ping was one of the four warships sent by the Republic of China Navy on 6 November 1946 to claim islands within the South China Sea region.
 On 12 December 1946 Tai Ping arrived at Itu Aba island, becoming the first Chinese government ship ever to visit the Spratly Islands.
 (An American force had landed on Itu Aba in November 1945 and discovered that the wartime Japanese garrison had departed.
 A French warship, the FR Chevreuil had landed a team on Itu Aba in October 1946, two months before the Tai-ping arrived.)
 The Chinese government gave Itu Aba the Chinese name of Taiping Island in honour of the ship.

-On 13 February 1951, She joined the blockade fleet under the direct order of ROC President Chiang Kai-shek to capture and confiscate the Norwegian civilian freighter Hoi Houw at 24°13′00″N 123°18′00″E within the Japanese territory of Yaeyama Islands.
-On 14 November 1954, four Communist Chinese motor torpedo boats sank Tai Ping north of the Tachen Islands.
+On 13 February 1951, she joined the blockade fleet under the direct order of ROC President Chiang Kai-shek to capture and confiscate the Norwegian civilian freighter Hoi Houw at 24°13′00″N 123°18′00″E within the Japanese territory of Yaeyama Islands.
+On 14 November 1954, four Communist Chinese P 4-class torpedo boats sank Tai Ping north of the Tachen Islands.
 All but 28 of the 200 officers and crew were reported rescued by ships and seaplanes.